 In year one, you will be introduced to a range of fine art concepts, processes and subject matters.
 In year two, you will make an informed decision about the subject matter, media or combinations of media that you wish to explore in your personal practice and have the opportunity to exhibit your work.
 In your final year, you will be supported in developing and refining your craft in order to realise your creative aspirations as an independent practitioner.

-First Year
+Year One

 • 2D Practices including Painting, Drawing and Printmaking